Analog high-definition television

 Analog high-definition television has referred to a variety of analog video broadcast television systems with various display resolutions throughout history.

-Pre-1940
+Before 1940

 On 2 November 1936 the BBC began transmitting the world's first public regular analog "high definition" television service from the Victorian Alexandra Palace in north London.
 It therefore claims to be the birthplace of television broadcasting as we know it today.
 The UK's 405-line system introduced in 1936 was described as "high definition"; however, this was in comparison with the early 30-line (largely) experimental system from the 1920s, and would not be considered high definition by modern standards.